SiyiP/linked-blog-starter-md/12 Psych/FPC Health Disparities in Mental Health_D Brown.md

 ---
 dispartieis in alc use disorder
-- highest drinking binge use among indigenous ppl
+- <mark style="background: #FFF3A3A6;">highest drinking binge use among indigenous ppl </mark>
-- consequences of alc consumption more profound in AA + hispanic adult drinkers to report depenence symptoms + social consequences
+- <mark style="background: #FFF3A3A6;">consequences of alc consumption more profound in AA + hispanic adult drinkers to report depenence symptoms + social consequences</mark>
 - high riks drinking = more severe consequencs among racial minorities
-- AA low to mod levels of heavy drinking 3x more likely to experience negative social consequences from drinking and 5x more likely to get depenence sypmtoms compared to european americans.
+- AA low to mod levels o<mark style="background: #FFF3A3A6;">f heavy drinking 3x more likely to experience negative social consequences from drinking and 5x more likely to get depenence sypmtoms compared to european americans. </mark>

 ---
 disparities in opioid epidemic